Competing for top talent as a small biotechnology company

 - Ability to work on an exciting project (23%)

 Interestingly, only 2% ranked company reputation as their main motivator in selecting a new job, suggesting the focus appears to be more on career opportunity and the vision of the company, rather than the infancy of the business itself.
-Now if this were truly the case, lesser-known enterprising biotechnology companies wouldn’t struggle to compete for top talent against established, internationally renowned biopharma.
+Now if this were truly the case, lesser-known enterprising biometrics companies wouldn’t struggle to compete for top talent against established, internationally renowned biopharma.

 Ultimately, numerous factors, beyond company reputation, encourage professionals to work a for a company, but it is promising to see that size and infancy of the company are have less influence than may be expected.